 Adjustment of Status

-In order to adjust status under the DV Lottery, you must establish that you:
+In order to adjust status through the DV Lottery, you must establish that you:

 - Have been selected for a diversity visa by the DV lottery;

 - Have an immigrant visa immediately available at the time of filing an adjustment application (Form I-485, Application to Register Permanent Residence or Adjust Status); and are admissible to the United States.